coatyio/coaty-js/docs/man/communication-protocol.md

 ## Introduction

-Communication between Coaty containers, i.e. agents, in the Coaty framework is based on distributed publish-subscribe messaging using an MQTT message broker.
+Communication between Coaty agents in the Coaty framework is based on distributed publish-subscribe messaging using an MQTT message broker.
 A communication message is comprised of a topic name and a payload.
 The format of topic names and payloads conforms to the [MQTT](https://mqtt.org/) Specification Version 3.1.1.